-In planning and performing our audit of the financial statements, we considered Spectrum Youth Mandy Bradley & Family Services, Inc. and Subsidiary's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Spectrum Youth & Family Services, Inc. and Subsidiary's internal control.
+In planning and performing our audit of the consolidated financial statements, we considered Spectrum Youth & Family Services, Inc. and Subsidiary's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the consolidated financial statements, but not for the purpose of expressing an opinion on the effectiveness of Spectrum Youth & Family Services, Inc. and Subsidiary's internal control.
 Accordingly, we do not express an opinion on the effectiveness of Spectrum Youth & Family Services, Inc. and Subsidiary's internal control.

-33 Blair Park Road A deficiency in internal control exists when the design or operation of a control does not allow Suite 201 management or employees, in the normal course of performing their assigned functions, to Williston, Vermont prevent, or detect and correct misstatements on a timely basis.
-A material weakness is a 05495 deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, Tel (802) 878.1963 or detected and corrected, on a timely basis.
-A significant deficiency is a deficiency, or a Fax (802) 878.7197 combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
+A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
+A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.

-225 South Main Street Our consideration of internal control was for the limited purpose described in the first paragraph P.O.
-Box 802 of this section and was not designed to identify all deficiencies in internal control that might be Rutland, Vermont material weaknesses or significant deficiencies.
-Given these limitations, during our audit we did 05702 not identify any deficiencies in internal control that we consider to be material weaknesses.
+Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
+Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
 However, material weaknesses may exist that have not been identified.